vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/test-the-implementation.md

 ![Webpage](assets/webpage.png)

-It's not pretty, but it will do the job.
+It's not pretty, but it does the job.

 ## Inspect the page view and product view events